Changing Old Habits — Why It Feels Hard, and What Helps

 It might look like:

-one breath before reacting
+one longer breath before reacting

 Each one quietly tells your system: